 Available to friend and family bubbles and couples.
 Best suited to adults and older children

-$99/person +HST for semi private (less than 4 people), and $150/for solo +HST.
-(If your dates are flexible Yours Outdoors can put you in a group with others for a group experience.)
+Maximum group size 12.
+If your dates are flexible Yours Outdoors can put you in a group with others for a group experience

-*Rates include meet up at planned time and location, a short and informative introductory talk about the fascinating worlds of mycology and mushroom hunting, followed by a wilderness hike to scout and identify common wild edible mushrooms.
+*Rates include meet up at planned time and location, a informative introductory talk about the fascinating worlds of mycology and mushroom hunting, followed by a wilderness walk to scout and identify common wild edible mushrooms.

 All rates subject to HST.
-Yours Outdoors accepts cash, cheque, e-transfer, Paypal and online credit card payments via Paypal (Visa, MC, American Express).
+Yours Outdoors accepts e-transfer and credit card payments

 For recommendations click here